 Incentives for innovation is a hot issue.
 Personally I am of the opinion that we cannot distinguish between intrinsic and extrinsic motivation for innovation, simply because there is no such thing as extrinsic motivation.
 When we refer to extrinsic motivation in the form of monetary rewards, for example “if you do this – you will get that much” we are simply talking about replacement for real motivation, and that is intrinsic motivation – the joy we feel when seeing our dreams come true – also called Flow.
 Today I will dwell a bit more on what Flow is and how it can affect your attitude towards work.
 For those especially interested in this topic – look for the books Creativity & Flow by Mihalyi Csikszenmihalyi and The Box by Micael Dahlén.

 Imagine you have two parameters – the Challenge of the task you are given and the Skills you possess.
 Put them into a figure as the one above.
 There are now 2 areas you should avoid.
-One upper left, the Stress area, where the challenge is too low compared to your skills.
+One upper left, the Stress area, where the challenge is too high compared to your skills and one lower right, the Boredom area, where the challenge is too low compared to your skills.
 The area in the middle, called the Flow Area, is a very pleasant place where you might find that the perception of time just disappears when you work.
 You are really triggered by what you do and you notice you increase your mastery, one of the 3 main motivators according to Dan Pink in his book Drive (the others being autonomy and purpose).

 Being in the Flow area is, I think, the best reward you can get for what you are doing and it seems that the closer you are to the stress area, the more rewarding you feel it is.
 However, be well aware of the signals your body is telling you when you reach the Stress area.
 You might visit this area occasionally – but ensure you are not there longer periods.
 These warning signals could be: